DeepEval just got a new look 🎉 Read the announcement to learn more.

 LLM Test Case

-Different metrics will require a different combination of LLMTestCase parameters, but they all require an input and actual_output - regardless of whether they are used for evaluation for not.
+Different metrics will require a different combination of LLMTestCase parameters, but they all require an input and actual_output - regardless of whether they are used for evaluation or not.
 For example, you won't need expected_output, context, tools_called, and expected_tools if you're just measuring answer relevancy, but if you're evaluating hallucination you'll have to provide context in order for deepeval to know what the ground truth is.

 With the exception of conversational metrics, which are metrics to evaluate conversations instead of individual LLM responses, you can use any LLM evaluation metric deepeval offers to evaluate an LLMTestCase.